steppingstonelabs/rest-client-session/README.md

 ### Group Project - Terminal REST Client

-1. Install `json-server`
+1. Install a simple API server with `npm i -g json-server`
 2. Create a new directory named `rest-server` wherever you like.
 3. In that directory, create a file named `database.json`
-4. Copy the JSON provided into that file.
+4. Copy the JSON provided below into that file.
 5. Start your simple API with `json-server database.json -p 8080`.
 6. Create a bash function named `setapi` that sets the value of the `REMOTE_API` environment variable to the first positional argument, which will be the root URL to your local API.
 	```sh